 Would it surprise you to find out that gum disease is actually the most common disease in the United States?
 Nearly half of the entire U.S. adult population has a form of it and are not even aware.
 It starts very subtly with just a little bit of swelling and redness, but it can eventually develop into painful, bacteria-filled pockets along the gum line.Gum disease is the leading cause of tooth loss for adults 35 and over.
-Dr. Steve Aspros and Dr. Ransey Boyd take gum disease very seriously, which is why they will always examine them at your routine checkups.
+Dr. Steve Aspros, Dr. Ransey Boyd, and Dr. Kirstin Walther take gum disease very seriously, which is why they will always examine them at your routine checkups.
 If you have developed it, they have a variety of treatment methods to help you manage your gum disease.

 Most people know that if you don’t brush your teeth, plaque and bacteria build up on them, and this can eventually lead to a cavity.
 The same principle is true with your gums.
 Built up plaque, tartar, and bacteria can irritate sensitive gum tissue and lead to an infection.
 This can cause the tissue to recede and break down, which takes away its ability to support your teeth and protect the thinner enamel around the roots.
 This is why tooth loss is so common for people suffering from advanced gum disease.

 In its early stages, more diligent oral hygiene at home and dental cleanings can usually manage the problem.
 However, once the infection has become too advanced, more sophisticated treatments may be needed.